 Every day, through our coaching program, we help guys prioritize their own health and fitness.

 But whether you choose PN Coaching or not, I do encourage you to do something — anything — as soon as possible.

 Before you know it, 30 extra pounds can easily become 50 extra pounds.
 High blood sugar can easily become type 2 diabetes.
 And high cholesterol can easily become cardiovascular disease.

 So the question isn’t “do I have time to get in shape?”
 It’s “do I have time not to?”

 If you’d like some direction and guidance in getting started, we’d be happy to help.

-In fact, we’ll soon be taking a group of new clients looking for the same thing, all as part of our Lean Eating Coaching Program.
+In fact, we’ll soon be taking a group of new clients looking for the same thing, all as part of Precision Nutrition Coaching.